Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 | Year of Plenty | Take any 2 resources from the bank |

-| Monopoly | Name 1 resource; all players give you all cards of that type |
+| Monopoly | Name 1 resource and take all cards of that type from other players |

-Victory Point Cards (5 total)
+Victory Point Cards

-- Worth 1 VP each
+- Worth 1 victory point each

 Part 5: Special Achievements

-Longest Road (2 Victory Points)
+Longest Road

 - Awarded to the first player with a continuous road of 5 or more segments